justinpyvis/Dismal-Musings/content/posts/introduction.md

 title: Introduction
 ---

 Hello and welcome to my blog!
-My name is Justin Pyvis and I've been blogging on and off since the late early 2000s.
+My name is Justin Pyvis and I've been blogging on and off since the early 2000s.
 I'm an economist by training but I'm also somewhat of an "infovore", so I tend to opine on a wide range of topics (I have [a newsletter](https://thecontext.au) that curates thoughtful, well-reasoned articles each week -- do [check it out](https://thecontext.au)).

 Posts here will be sporadic; I have no fixed publishing schedule.
 The best way to get updates is by [adding the site's feed](https://dismalmusings.com/posts/index.xml) to your favourite reader, such as [Feedly](https://feedly.com/i/subscription/feed/https://dismalmusings.com/posts/index.xml) or Inoreader.